shanudengre82/Basic_Codes/README.md

 # Basic_Codes

-Basic codes for different programming languages
+This project is an effort to basic codes in different programming languages.